coolbreeze413/qorc-onion-apps/qorc_helloworldm4/README.rst

   select the appropriate one.

-- Flash and run the design on the board using qfprog:
+- Flash and run the code on the board using qfprog:

   (assumes the board is put into :code:`programming` mode)